High Wycombe: Early history

 The town once featured a Roman villa (built 150–170 AD) which has been excavated four times, most recently in 2002.
 Mosaics and a bathhouse were unearthed at the site on what is now the Rye parkland.
-The name Wycombe would appear to come from the river Wye and the old English word for a wooded valley, "combe", but according to the Oxford English Dictionary of Place-Names the name, which was first recorded in 799–802 as "Wichama", is more likely to be Old English "wic" and the plural of Old English "ham", and probably means "dwellings"; the name of the river was a late back-formation.

 Wycombe appears in the Domesday Book of 1086 and was noted for having six mills.

-The existence of a settlement at High Wycombe was first documented as 'Wicumun' in 970.
-The parish church was consecrated by Wulfstan, the visiting Bishop of Worcester, in 1086.
+The parish church was consecrated by Wulfstan, the visiting Bishop of Worcester, also in 1086.
 The town was described as a borough from at least the 1180s, and built its first moot hall in 1226, with a market hall being built later in 1476.

 The 1841 census reports the population that year was 3,184.

 Trade and industrial development

 High Wycombe remained a mill town through Medieval and Tudor times, manufacturing lace and linen cloth.
 It was also a stopping point on the way from Oxford to London, with many travellers staying in the town's taverns and inns.

 The paper industry was notable in 17th and 18th century High Wycombe.
 The Wye's waters were rich in chalk, and therefore ideal for bleaching pulp.
 The paper industry was soon overtaken by the cloth industry.

 Wycombe's most famous industry, furniture (particularly Windsor chairs) took hold in the 19th century, with furniture factories setting up all over the town.
 Many terraced workers' houses were built to the east and west of town to accommodate those working in the furniture factories.
 In 1875, it was estimated that there were 4,700 chairs made per day in High Wycombe.
 When Queen Victoria visited the town in 1877, the council organised an arch of chairs to be erected over the High Street, with the words "Long live the Queen" printed boldly across the arch for the Queen to pass under.
 Wycombe Museum includes many examples of locally made chairs and information on the local furniture and lace industries.

 The town's population grew from 13,000 residents in 1881 to 29,000 in 1928.
 Wycombe was completely dominated socially and economically by the furniture industry.